elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 - Traffic between LAN is routed using a router

 VLAN:
-- Broadcasr domain created by one or more switches
+- Broadcast domain created by one or more switches
 - Group based on logical function, department or application
 - 20 percent to 40 percent of work force mvoes every year
 - Traffic can be routed between VLAN with a router